The building has been decorated with a Commendation from the City of Fremantle, for conservation of a Heritage listed place.

 The major renovation works have achieved a beautiful purpose-built medical centre.
 With the general practice comprising the entire upper level, and built around the central treatment room, the workspace is functional and comfortable.
 The ground floor comprises Western Diagnostic Pathology, Wray Avenue pharmacy, Lifecare physiotherapy, and Fremantle Clinical Psychology and Counselling.
 The co-location of the health tenants provides convenient and integrated community services.

-The practice is currently owned and directed by Ellen Health doctors - Dr Catherine Douglass, Dr Marcus Middleton and Dr Helen Moonen toe Amber Kane as Practice Manager.
+The practice is currently owned and directed by Ellen Health doctors - Dr Catherine Douglass, Dr Marcus Middleton and Dr Helen Moonen, supported by practice manager, Amber Kane.

 More history - the former Beacon Theatre